 Turn on your computer and press <Delete> to enter BIOS Setup during the POST (Power-On Self-Test).
 Ensure OnChip SATA Controller is enabled under Integrated Peripherals.
-To enable RAID for the SATA2_0/1/2/3/ connectors, set OnChip SATA Type to RAID.
-To enable RAID for the SATA2_4 or the ESATA connector, set OnChip SATA Type to RAID and set OnChip SATA Port4/5 Type to As SATA Type (Figure 1).
+To create RAID, set OnChip SATA Type to RAID.
+Then enable the SATA channels with hard disks that you want to use for RAID (for example, OnChip SATA Port4/5 Type controls the SATAII4/ESATA connector)(Figure 1).